gh123man/Async-Channels/README.md

 ## Select

-`select` lets a single task wait on multiple channel operations. `select` will yield until at least one of the cases is ready.
+`select` lets a single task wait on multiple channel operations. `select` will suspend until at least one of the cases is ready.
 If multiple cases are ready it will choose one randomly.

 ### Operations